 This did not lead to a positive dialogue afterwards.
 In fact, it led to an argument which didn't resolve itself for days.
 In true-to-self fashion, when Jessie responded to my emotional expulsion with frustration and disbelief, I

 took it as a sign of invalidation and became defensive, leading me to lash out at my mate, who in turn became cold and isolating.
-Seeing this, I shut down emotionally realizing I had hurt someone I loved, and only
+Seeing this, I shut down emotionally realizing I had hurt someone I loved, and only then

 was I able to say in clear terms how I truly felt about the film, at which point it became evident to all involved that there had been no conflict from the beginning, if only I could've said "this is why I didn't like it" instead of "this sucked."